Natas fair returns after two-year hiatus

-Natas Holidays 2022 will run from Aug 12 to 14at the Singapore Expo Hall 5.
+Natas Holidays 2022 will run from Friday to Sunday at Singapore Expo Hall 5.

 Travel agencies will form the bulk of the more than 40 exhibitors - along with banks, national tourist organisations and travel insurance providers.